gofore/angular-advanced-training/unidirectional-data-flow/README.md

 - Selectors allow picking parts of the state
 - Two types:
  - Feature selector: Select a feature from whole store
- - State selector: Withing one feature select the right part of the state
+ - State selector: Within one feature select the right part of the state

 ---
-# Feature Selectores
+# Feature Selectors
 - Choose the right feature from the overall state of the application
 - Necessary because of lazy loading possibility of features